you are buried by an avalanche, wearing a transceiver can help people

 and it will not prevent you from suffocating while buried.
 (Of course,

 if you are killed by an avalanche, a beacon will make it easier

 Avalanche transceivers (a.k.a. "beacons") can either

 transmit or receive a signal (hence the name

 trans-ceiver).
-In normal operation, the transceiver is set to transmit
+In normal operation, your transceiver is set to transmit

 a signal.
-If somebody gets buried by an avalanche, other people search
+If somebody gets buried by an avalanche, other people

 searchers will inadvertently search for somebody on the surface.